 He has lots of practical ideas.
 They say that a counselor or therapist helps people who are hurting think through their options.
 Books like Rosemond have a similar function–they remind you that there are different ways to approach parenting.
 I look forward to reading other takes.

-2 replies on “Six-Point Plan for Raising Happy, Healthy Children by John Rosemond”
+2 responses to “Six-Point Plan for Raising Happy, Healthy Children by John Rosemond”

 Walking into a room – seeing two kids crying and automatically sending both kids to their room for five minutes?